sbclter/sbclter-website-2019/bootstrap4-minimal/index.md

     processes alter material flows to influence
     the ecology of coastal kelp forest ecosystems.
 It focuses on the semi-arid coast and nearshore waters of southern California where the movement and exchange of materials in the ocean and on land are highly seasonal and episodic.
-SBC’s principal study domain is a 10,000 km2 area that includes the Santa Barbara Channel, in the northern portion of the Southern California Bight and the steep coastal watersheds, small estuaries and sandy beaches that border the Channel.</p>
+SBC’s principal study domain is a 10,000 square kilometer area of the northern portion of the Southern California Bight that includes the Santa Barbara Channel plus the steep coastal watersheds and small estuaries and sandy beaches that border the Channel.</p>

         <p>SBC LTER is housed at the University of California, Santa Barbara (UCSB)
     and is part of the National Science Foundation's (NSF) Long Term Ecological Research (LTER) Network, a